Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   evaluate the measurable and claimed privacy properties of a given DNS privacy service.
 The framework identifies a set of elements and specifies an outline order for them.
-This document does not, however, define a particular Privacy statement, nor does it seek to provide legal advice or recommendations as to the contents.
+This document does not, however, define a particular Privacy statement, nor does it seek to provide legal advice as to the contents.

 A desired operational impact is that all operators (both those providing resolvers within networks and those operating large public services) can